 I am interested in Phoenix history, and I am interested in learning.
 And to me, the saddest thing is to see precious history get lost forever.
 My motto is "don't throw it in the trash!"
 And, yes, that includes some things that people may not want to talk about.
 And maybe we shouldn't dwell on certain things, like the fact that Indian people were forced to attend a United States Indian School beginning in 1891, or that fact that people have done some pretty shameful things, perhaps with best intentions, perhaps not.

-I post photos on a Google+ page called Phoenix, Arizona Historical Images.
+I post photos on the internet of old photos of Phoenix, Arizona.
 And have to admit that I was reluctant to post images of the Phoenix Indian School.
 It seems to bring out what I call "all of the convictions of the uninformed", which can be a terrible thing to see, especially if you care, like I do, for the truth.

 But I am getting braver.
 I am seeing encouragement from people who must be a little bit like me.
 People who aren't looking to start an argument, people who just want to learn, and preserve.
 And yesterday I got an email that underlines everything that I have been thinking about - memories of the Indian School.
 I had never seen anything like this, and I would like to believe that there are more people who do have good memories, and would be willing to share.